mongodb/mongo-c-driver/src/libbson/doc/bson_array_as_json.rst

 -----------

-The :symbol:`bson_array_as_json()` function shall encode ``bson`` as a UTF-8 string using libbson's Legacy Extended JSON format, except the outermost element is encoded as a JSON array, rather than a JSON document.
+The :symbol:`bson_array_as_json()` function shall encode ``bson`` as a UTF-8 string using :doc:`libbson's Legacy Extended JSON <legacy_extended_json>`, except the outermost element is encoded as a JSON array, rather than a JSON document.
 This function is superseded by :symbol:`bson_array_as_canonical_extended_json()` and :symbol:`bson_array_as_relaxed_extended_json()`, which use the same